guidorice/devblog/src/pages/points-within-polygons/index.md

 ## Dancing With The Borrow Checker

 Rust has a significant learning curve.
-In my experience though, it is not as tough as C / C++.
-The beauty of the Rust developer experience is in how the compiler (rustc), package manager (cargo), and linter (clippy) all combine to make a consistent environment that is always pushing you forward and helping you write better code.
+In my opinion though it is not as tough as C / C++.
+The beauty of the Rust developer experience is how the compiler (rustc), package manager (cargo), and linter (clippy) all combine to make a consistent environment that is always pushing you forward and helping you write better code.
 It is really a joy to use.
 Yes, sometimes you have to "battle" (I prefer to think of it as "dance") with the borrow checker and solve puzzles about ownership vs references.
 Sometimes it is maddening.
 But in the end, once something compiles, you will have a great degree of confidence that your code is going to do exactly what you expect it to, and do it efficiently.

-I intend to show in this article that it is possible for a Rust beginner to:
+I intend to show in this article that it is feasible for a Rust beginner to:

 - Create something that compiles and runs reliably
 - Has unit tests